Transitive relation: Other properties

+As a counter example, the relation $<$ on the real numbers is transitive, but not reflexive.

 Transitive extensions and transitive closure

 Let R be a binary relation on set X. The transitive extension of R, denoted R_{1}, is the smallest binary relation on X such that R_{1} contains R, and if (a, b) ∈ R and (b, c) ∈ R then (a, c) ∈ R_{1}.
 For example, suppose X is a set of towns, some of which are connected by roads.
 Let R be the relation on towns where (A, B) ∈ R if there is a road directly linking town A and town B. This relation need not be transitive.
 The transitive extension of this relation can be defined by (A, C) ∈ R_{1} if you can travel between towns A and C by using at most two roads.

 If a relation is transitive then its transitive extension is itself, that is, if R is a transitive relation then R_{1} = R.